aws/nova-act/README.md

 from nova_act import NovaAct

 with NovaAct(starting_page="https://nova.amazon.com/act") as nova:
-    nova.act("Click learn more.
+    nova.act_get("Click learn more.
 Then, return the title and publication date of the blog.")
 ```

 The SDK will (1) open Chrome, (2) perform the task as described in the prompt, and then (3) close Chrome.
 Details of the run will be printed as console log messages.